Pstype/sai/doc/implementation_plan.md

 ## Phase 2: Video Upload & Analysis Integration

 ### 2.1.
 Video Upload Workflow
-- Integrate the `VideoUploader` to upload files directly to Appwrite Storage.
+- Integrate the `VideoUploader` to upload files directly to Supabase Storage.
-- On upload, trigger an Appwrite Function (`onVideoUpload`) to:
+- On upload, trigger a Supabase Edge Function (`on-video-upload`) to:
-  - Create a new project and video document.
+  - Create a new project and video record.
   - Store the video in `raw_videos`.

 ### 2.2.
 Scene Analysis
-- Implement the `analyzeVideo` Appwrite Function:
+- Implement the `analyze-video` Supabase Edge Function:
   - Retrieve video from storage.
   - Call Gemini Vision API for scene, emotion, and context analysis.
-  - Store analysis results in the project document.
+  - Store analysis results in the project record.
 - Display live analysis results in the frontend (scene timeline, emotion graph, object detection).

 ---